Joedang/sdl_learning/notes.md

 ## Documentation
 Most of the SDL stuff has man pages associated with it (at least in the Arch package).
-This includes both functions and types.
-Use `apropos SDL` to get a list of those pages.
-Some functions do not have their own man pages.
-Useful comments can usually be found in the header files in `/usr/include/SDL2/` (`grep` helps).
+The Arch man pages (all SDL man pages?) are severely out of date and incomplete.
+Looking at the header files and their comments is a more reliable reference. (`/usr/include/SDL2/`) Keeping a Vim buffer pointed at the relevant headers also makes auto-completion nicer.
-The [SDL wiki](https://wiki.libsdl.org/) is also helpful.
+The [SDL wiki](https://wiki.libsdl.org/) is also kind of helpful.

 ### Tutorials
 I'm starting by following [the Lazy Foo tutorial](https://lazyfoo.net/tutorials/SDL/index.php#Hello%20SDL).